BiancoRoyal/node-red-contrib-bit/.github/CONTRIBUTING.md

-# Contributing to node-red-contrib-modbus
+# Contributing to node-red-contrib-bit

-As in Node-RED we have some guidelines for the Modbus contribution package.
+As in Node-RED we have some guidelines for the bit contribution package.
 We welcome contributions, but request you follow these guidelines.

  - [Coding rules](#coding-rules)